Last updated: June 4, 2021

 Staying overnight in the Blue Mountains makes the trip to Sydney’s most popular national park even more special.

-While most visitors plan day trips to the Blue Mountains, booking accommodation for one or two nights allows you to take your time and to fully enjoy all the highlights.
+While most visitors plan day trips to the Blue Mountains, booking accommodation for one or two nights allows you to take your time and to fully enjoy the popular walks and sights.

-To help you find a suitable hotel, we’ve selected eight accommodation options in the four most visited regions in the Blue Mountains.
+To help you find a suitable hotel, we’ve selected ten accommodation options in the five most visited regions in the Blue Mountains.

-Here is our list of recommended places to stay in the most popular regions in the Blue Mountains.
+Below is our list of 10 recommended places to stay in the most popular regions in the Blue Mountains.

 These regions are, from east to west: